lamat1111/QuilibriumScripts/README.md

 After installing the node and the necessary applications, the node will run for 5 minutes (in order to generate its ceremonyclient/node/.config and ceremonyclient/node/.config/store folders), then you will be prompted to reboot the system.
 Type <code>sudo reboot</code> and ENTER.
 Wait 3 minutes, then login again in your server.

 ## Step 5
 Run the command below.
-This will go to the node folder, create a persistent shell (session), start the node via the *poor_mans_cd* script (more info about this script below) and detach from the session again.
+This will go to the node folder, create a persistent shell (session), start the node and detach from the session again.
 You won't see any output after running the command, but you can move to Step 7.
   ```
-  cd ceremonyclient/node && tmux new-session -d -s quil './poor_mans_cd.sh'
+  cd ceremonyclient/node && tmux new-session -d -s quil 'GOEXPERIMENT=arenas go run ./...'
   ```
   <blockquote>
   <details>